thesovereignrepo/The-Sovereign-Repository/How-To-Contribute-Pro.md

 <br/>

 ## GitHub over Tor-tunneled SSH

-Use this process if you already have ssh keys that you want to retain and/or if you work on other github projects.
-This process retains your current (default) environment while adding another one for The Sovereign Repository (sovrepo).

 1. Make sure you have the necessary dependencies, for example if you are a Debian based Linux user run the following command.
     ```